 7. Have you ever refused to ride the monorail at WDW because you considered it too risky?

-8. Do you have anxiety attacks when you see properly restrained forward-facing 2-year-olds?
+8. Do you have anxiety attacks when you see a properly restrained, forward-facing 2-year-old?

-9. Do you always remember to secure your purse with an available safety belt?
+9. Do you always remember to secure your purse with an available seat belt?